Scalable Temporal Anomaly Causality Discovery in Large Systems: Achieving Computational Efficiency with Binary Anomaly Flag Data: Background

-The equation shows that the joint distribution of all variables is the sum of all CPDs in the network.
-Representing the joint distribution's independence in a graph structure allows storing fewer BN parameters. \textit{Maximum likelihood estimation} and \textit{Bayesian parameter estimator} are widely employed BN parameter learning methods~\cite{koller2009probabilistic}.
+\end{definition} where the equation shows that the joint distribution of the variables is the sum of the CPDs in the network.
+Methods, such as the \textit{Maximum likelihood estimation} and \textit{Bayesian parameter estimator}, are widely employed BN learning techniques~\cite{koller2009probabilistic}.
 The maximum likelihood estimates the CPDs simply using the relative frequencies with which the variable states have occurred.
-However, this approach has the problem of overfitting the data; for example, it will be extremely far off for small data that are not fully representative of the underlying distribution.
-The Bayesian parameter estimator mitigates the overfitting issue of the maximum likelihood estimation by starting with already existing CPDs using prior histogram counts before the data was observed.
-For instance, the \textit{K2-prior} adds prior initial pseudo-state counts (adds 1) to the actual counts before normalization.
-Those "priors" are then updated using the state counts from the observed data.
-Another choice of prior is the \textit{Bayesian Dirichlet equivalent uniform prior} which assumes the Dirichlet prior distribution over the parameters of the network that reflect a uniform distribution over possible values~\cite{koller2009probabilistic}.
+The Bayesian parameter estimator mitigates the overfitting issue of relative frequencies (e.g., not fully representative data) using prior histogram counts, such as the \textit{BDeu} to reflect a uniform distribution over possible values~\cite{koller2009probabilistic}.